isomerpages/ogp-isomer/_about-isomer/What is Isomer.md

 permalink: /about-isomer/what-is-isomer/
 description: ""
 ---
-> Isomer is a website builder for government agencies to launch static websites free and easily.
+> Isomer is a website builder for government agencies to launch static websites *free and easily*.

 Public Officers use Isomer and our CMS to create and manage their websites.